 Finally, don’t be afraid to have fun.
 It can be daunting to see the rainbow of makeup colors, but let the beauty counter person guide you.
 Eyeing that navy mascara but nervous to try it on yourself?
-Ask them to apply it with a clean spooly.
-Thinking about a vampy red lip but not sure which one works best with your skintone?
-Ask them to show you options!
+Ask them to apply it with a clean spoolie.
+Thinking about a vampy red lip but not sure which one works best with your skin tone?
+Ask them to show you options.
 This is your time to experiment.
 Who knows?
 You might just find your newest Holy Grail product.

 What has your experience been with buying makeup at beauty counters?
 Do you agree with our etiquette tips?
 Tell us in the comments!